DataBiosphere/terra/docs/dev-guides/java-style.md

 All Terra repos should use the following tools:

 *   [Spotless Gradle plugin](https://plugins.gradle.org/plugin/com.diffplug.gradle.spotless) for auto-formatting.
 (See [example](https://github.com/DataBiosphere/terra-resource-buffer/blob/678a55c7a07b076dec318f4850a47a17ca3f56d9/build.gradle#L181).
 Devs may also find it useful to set up [google-java-format for IntelliJ](https://plugins.jetbrains.com/plugin/8527-google-java-format).)
-*   [Spotbugs Gradle plugin](https://plugins.gradle.org/plugin/com.github.spotbugs) for static analysis.
-(See [example](https://github.com/DataBiosphere/terra-resource-buffer/blob/678a55c7a07b076dec318f4850a47a17ca3f56d9/build.gradle#L241).)
+*   [Gradle Quality plugin](https://github.com/xvik/gradle-quality-plugin) for static analysis with Spotbugs, PMD, and Checkstyle.

-We will continually evaluate additional static analysis tools (such as [PMD](https://docs.gradle.org/current/userguide/pmd_plugin.html), [Error Prone](https://github.com/tbroyer/gradle-errorprone-plugin), and [Codacy](https://app.codacy.com/app)) for inclusion in the above list.
-We should err towards adopting any tool that can provide low-friction enforcement of some of the key conventions or best practices below.
+We will continually evaluate additional static analysis tools ([Error Prone](https://github.com/tbroyer/gradle-errorprone-plugin) and [Codacy](https://app.codacy.com/app)) for inclusion in the above list.
+We should err towards adopting any tool that can provide low-friction enforcement of the key conventions or best practices below.

 ## Guidelines & best practices